Just because I can’t feel the ground, doesn’t mean it's not there

 Her presentations focus on topics such as confidence and trust within ourselves, how having both allows us to make transformative choices.
 Gill advocates for the growth of a more confident collective/communities, societies and as a nation.
 As a finalist for Australian of the Year, her platform was centred on the importance of growing a confident and cohesive Australia.

 She speaks of change, or rather the negative connotation change has and change-makers are often revered figures who are seen as ‘pioneer’s’ and ‘leaders’.
 She encourages audiences to take control of change through our Choice of how we React and Respond... and use it as opportunity.

 Her life is built on what she describes as a series of conscious choices, of mindfulness and being aware of the importance of the moment.
 Sharing what she has learnt about herself, about humanity and the extraordinary and what she believes is an inherent ability to not only face but to rise in the wake of adversity is not only inspiring, but it is valuable insight into what is possible in life.

 Each of Gill’s unforgettable presentations are bespoke, written and created with stunning visuals especially for the audience she speaks with.

 Achievements: Gill’s achievements are also certain to inspire.
-Starting from the ground up, she arrived in London as a 19 year old and rose to become a recognised figure within the creative and cultural landscape of London, wider UK - and internationally - exhibiting work in Milan and New York.
+Starting from the ground up, she arrived in London as a 19-year-old and rose to become a recognised figure within the creative and cultural landscape of London, wider UK - and internationally - exhibiting work in Milan and New York.
 She owned and operated a design consultancy in London and turned an architectural publishing company around from the value of 1 pound to being sold for 1 million pounds!
-Gill was one of the first wave of women to be exclusively invited to become a Fellow of the Royal Society of the Arts, no small chore for a women in a heavily male-dominated industry.
+Gill was one of the first wave of women to be exclusively invited to become a Fellow of the Royal Society of the Arts, no small chore for a woman in a heavily male-dominated industry.